Joe Ogrodowski

-Joseph Anthony Ogrodowski (November 20, 1906 – June 24, 1959) is a former Major League Baseball pitcher.
+Joseph Anthony Ogrodowski (November 20, 1906 – June 24, 1959) was an American Major League Baseball pitcher.
 He played one game with the Boston Braves on April 27, 1925.
 Ogrodowski gave up six earned runs on six hits and three walks in one inning of relief for the Braves in the 7th inning against the Brooklyn Robins in a 15-2 loss.